Geometric Constraints in Deep Learning Frameworks: A Survey: Learning Geometric Representations

-Another way of utilizing semantic information for geometric and structural consistency is through \textit{co-segmentation}.
-Co-segmentation method aims to predict foreground pixels of the common object to give an image collection \cite{joulin2012multi}.
+Another way of utilizing semantic information for geometric and structural consistency is through \textit{co-segmentation}, which aims to predict foreground pixels of a common object to give an image collection \cite{joulin2012multi}.
 Inspired by Casser et al. \cite{casser2019unsupervised}, which applied co-segmentation to learn semantic information in unsupervised monocular depth ego-motion learning problem, Xu et al. \cite{xu2021self} apply co-segmentation on multi-view pairs to exploit the common semantics.
-They adopt non-negative matrix factorization (NMF) \cite{ding2005equivalence} to excavate the common semantic clusters among multi-view images during the learning process.
+They adopt non-negative matrix factorization (NMF) \cite{ding2005equivalence} to identify common semantic clusters among multi-view images during the learning process.
 NMF is applied to the activations of a pre-trained layer \cite{collins2018deep} to find semantic correspondences across images.
 We refer to Ding et al. \cite{ding2005equivalence} for more details on NMF.
 The consistency of the co-segmentation map can be expanded across multiple views by warping it to other views.
-The semantic consistency loss is calculated as per pixel cross-entropy loss between the warped segmentation map ($\hat{S}_i$ and the ground truth labels converted from the reference segmentation map $S$ as follows
+The semantic consistency loss is calculated as per pixel cross-entropy loss between the warped segmentation map $\hat{S}_i$ and the ground truth labels converted from the reference segmentation map $S$,s

 where $f(S_j) = one hot(arg\,max(S_j))$ and $M_i$ is the binary mask indicating valid pixels from the $i^{th}$ view to the reference view.